Wiakowe/wits/README.md

 Wiakowe Issue Tracking System
 =============================

-Wiakowe Issue Tracking System (AKA Wist) is an easy to use tracking system, that allow to insert and update issues via mail.
+Wiakowe Issue Tracking System (AKA Wits) is an easy to use tracking system, that allow to insert and update issues via mail.